xanderdunn/fused-gelu-testing/README.md

 Setup an A100 machine for testing and implement both the forward and backward pass in triton.

 ### Run
-After setup below, run the fused GELU with `./src/fused_gelu.py`
+After setup below, run the fused GELU with `./src/fused_gelu.py`.
+This verifies the correctness of both the forward and backward passes against the same implemented in pytorch, and then benchmarks the backward pass by default.
+This can be set as an arg in the `triton.testing.Benchmark(` function.

 ### TODO
 - Add the bias addition to the linear layer of the kernel